 After the finale of Earth-2 series Kendra would still be featured as main character in the follow-on series called Earth 2: Society.

-In Rebirth reboot, Shiera Hall alias Hawkgirl appears on the preludes of Dark Nights: Metal, Dark Days: The Forge and The Casting while Kendra Saunders former Hawkgirl, now going as Lady Blackhawk, leader of the Blackhawks, an anti-apocalyptic team, is featured in the Dark Nights: Metal, working alongside the Justice League in their attempt to stop Barbatos.
+In Rebirth reboot, Shiera Hall alias Hawkgirl appears on the preludes of Dark Nights: Metal, Dark Days: The Forge and The Casting while Kendra Saunders, the current Hawkgirl, is the leader of the Blackhawks, an anti-apocalyptic team, is featured in the Dark Nights: Metal, working alongside the Justice League in their attempt to stop Barbatos.

 Kendra is shown as a member of the Immortals also, a group of the oldest beings of Earth.
 During Dark Nights: Metal while attempting to end with the Dark Multiverse Kendra was transformed by Barbatos in a evil dark hawk version of herself named Lady Blackhawk.
 After Wonder Woman used her golden lasso on Lady Blackhawk, Kendra's mind and memory was restored, she now decided to start operating under her original alias, Hawkgirl.
 Though she is still in the dark hawk form.